 Beautification & Green Efforts:

-Continued exploration of aesthetically pleasing and compliant options for future ADA mats and crosswalks
+Started the installation of aesthetically pleasing and compliant options for ADA mats and crosswalks

 Get Involved, Share Your Voice